 It is our contention that low-cost, unprincipled training programmes targeted at a wrongly perceived set of “one-size-fits-all” requirements is not good enough.

-Furthermore, Association of Perioperative Practitioners (AfPP) – incorporating NATN – views the Theatre Skills award as a valuable safeguard for its members.
+Furthermore, Association of Perioperative Practitioners (AfPP) – incorporating NATN – views the Theatre Access Qualification award as a valuable safeguard for its members.
 Gaining the award provides theatre managers and staff with objective evidence of an external employee’s competence, which means that they can be more confident that they are managing risks effectively and working within the framework of clinical governance.

 Also, did you know: